fcrawford/covid19_icu/content/instructions.md

 #### Instructions

-This web application shows predictions of ...
+This web application shows predicted ICU utilization and patient deaths due to COVID-19.